Thunderer (Marvel Comics)

-The Thunderer (Jerry Carstairs) is a fictional character, a superhero appearing in American comic books published by Timely Comics.
+The Thunderer (Jerry Carstairs) is a superhero appearing in American comic books published by Timely Comics.

 Publication history

 He first appeared in Daring Mystery Comics #7 (Timely, April 1941) and was created by John Compton and Carl Burgos.
 He returned in issue #8 (Jan 1942).
 In All Winners Comics #6 (Sept 1942), he changed his hero name to the Black Avenger.
 This was his last Golden Age appearance.
 The Thunderer wore a red costume with blue highlights, but the color scheme was reversed on the covers.

 Fictional character biography

 Frustrated that the United States did not seem to be dealing with crime or Nazi saboteurs, radio operator Jerry Carstairs created a costume with a built-in microphone and fought for justice as the Thunderer.
 In his first recorded appearance, Jerry learned that radio station WWLX was really a front for Nazi Fifth Columnists who were transmitting secret messages hidden in music.
 Learning that they were targeting his girlfriend Eileen Conroy, a newspaper reporter, he foiled their operation.
 In order to protect his secret identity, Jerry acted like a meek weakling while in his civilian guise.
-Thunderer later uncovered the machinations of a hideously deformed dwarf named Gore who hated beautiful people so much that he rigged Morse code death traps that killed his victims over the radio.
+Thunderer later uncovered the machinations of a hideously deformed dwarf named Gore who hated beautiful people so much that he rigged Morse code death traps to kill his victims over the radio.
 The Thunderer destroyed his operation, and Gore was killed in a house fire caused by faulty wiring in his equipment.